IBM/fabric-postgres-wallet/README.md

 ### PostgreSQL as a Kubernetes container

-To Deploy PostgreSQL on Kubernetes we need to follow below steps.
+To Deploy PostgreSQL on Kubernetes, ensure you are able to run `kubectl` commands properly and then follow below steps.

 > Note: All scripts are available in `scripts` folder for reference.